My Friend’s Words

 Wow!
 Do you hear the sound of dry bones rattling?
 I write this just before the election on November 3rd.
 As you are reading this, we have just experienced the most contentious election cycle of our lives, are in the middle of a worldwide pandemic, and are struggling to define and address both the racial sins of our past and any remaining division and disparities of the present.
 We need to seek God today, while it is called today!
-We all know the passage: 2 Chronicles 7:14, “If my people who are called by name will humble themselves and pray, seek my face and turn from their wicked ways, I will hear from heaven and will forgive their sin and turn and heal their land.”
+We all know the passage: 2 Chronicles 7:14, “If My people who are called by My name will humble themselves and pray, seek My face and turn from their wicked ways, I will hear from heaven and will forgive their sin and turn and heal their land.”
 Amazing passage.

 However, what happened just after that passage in Israel is tragic.
-Solomon’s heart, whom God blessed with both wisdom, wealth, and power, who had built the magnificent Jerusalem Temple,… that same Solomon’s heart was led astray by his wives and their false gods.
+Solomon’s heart, whom God blessed with wisdom, wealth, and power, who had built the magnificent Jerusalem Temple,… that same Solomon’s heart was led astray by his wives and their false gods.
 The same king, to whom God gave that magnificent promise of restoration and healing… not even a generation passed before he walked away from God.
 As a result, the kingdom was torn in two.
 Divided in two.
 For over 470 years.
 No reconciliation before Babylon’s captivity.

 Division and idolatry marked much of the next 400 years.
 The northern 10 tribes, often called Joseph, NEVER recovered from idolatry, produced Ahab and Jezebel, and within 250 years were taken captive by Assyria.
 Judah, the other two tribes, on three occasions (Jehoshaphat, Hezekiah, Josiah), had 2 Chronicles 7:14 type revivals.
 But, after 400 years, they too were judged and taken captive by Babylon.
 That Division is what stands out now, relevant to the USA in 2020.
-Solomon’s idolatry led to enduring division, more idolatry and ultimately judgment.
+Solomon’s idolatry led to enduring division, more idolatry, and ultimately judgment.
 What has led to the division in the body of Christ today?

-Which leads us back to the valley of Dry Bones in Ezekiel 47.
+This leads us back to the valley of Dry Bones in Ezekiel 47.
 Ezekiel heard the sound of dry bones rattling!
 He prophesied those bones back to life, standing up with flesh on the bone: The resurrection of Israel.
 Exciting!
 But the second half of Ezekiel 47 is more important to us.
 Ezekiel is told to take two sticks, label them Judah and Joseph, and hold them together in his hands.
 Why?
-Israel didn’t just need the dry bones to come to life, they needed the DIVISION brought by Solomon’s idolatry to be healed.
+Israel didn’t just need the dry bones to come to life; they needed the DIVISION brought by Solomon’s idolatry to be healed.
 Judah and Joseph needed a miracle; they needed to come back together.
-They needed ONE king and ONE Shepherd; God’s full restoration for Israel.
+They needed ONE King and ONE Shepherd; God’s full restoration for Israel.

 So, let us pray together for strength and wisdom to “keep the unity of the Spirit, in the bond of peace.”
-There is One Spirit, One Lord, One baptism, One God and Father of us all who works all things in all men (Eph 4, 1 Cor 12, Rom.
+There is One Spirit, One Lord, One baptism, One God and Father of us all Who works all things in all men (Eph.
+4, 1 Cor.
+12, Rom.
 12).
-Jesus prayed this: John 17:21, “Father, I pray that they may be one, that the world will know that You sent me.”
+Jesus prayed this: John 17:21, “Father, I pray that they may be one, that the world will know that You sent Me.”
 Lord, make us peacemakers and ministers of reconciliation, according Christ’s righteousness and salvation, reconciling men to God in Christ, and keeping the unity of the Spirit in the bond of peace.
 Creation groans for the revelation of the sons of God.
-(Rom 12).
+(Rom.
+12).
 The Spirit intercedes with groans that words can’t express.
-Let us pray!
-That God’s healing power would flow from the church and Christ’s cross out into all of our Frederick community.
+Let us pray that God’s healing power would flow from the church and Christ’s cross out into all of our Frederick community.